 Raspberry & Mint Granita seems like a complicated thing to make but really, all you need is a blender and a freezer.

 I love anything Raspberry.
-Raspberry Chia Jam, Raw Raspberry Bars, Roasted Beetroot with Pomegranate and Raspberry Glaze; you name it!
+Raspberry Chia Jam, Raspberry Coulis; Double Raspberry Mousse Cups, Lemon and Raspberry Muffins,…you name it!

 We pretty much never buy anything frozen but frozen fruits (and especially frozen raspberries) are the exception.
 We always have some in the freezer and use them almost everyday!
 Like onions or flour, it is one of these things we like to keep around…